openxpu/pai/README.md

 #### Virtualization improves efficiency and flexibility

-GPU virtualization technology supports fine-grained computing power scheduling, which not only improves the efficiency of computing resources, but also provides more flexible scheduling capabilities and higher task throughput.
+[XPU](http://xpucube.com/xpu) is a container-based GPU virtualization product that splits GPUs Dynamically and Fully On Demand at the OS Kernel Layer.
+OpenPAI can work smoothly with XPU technology, which not only improves the efficiency of computing resources, but also provides more flexible scheduling capabilities and higher task throughput.

 ## Installation and user guide